-During the period under review, Turkmenistan became a party to the Convention on the Prevention and Punishment of the Crime of Genocide in 2018 and the Convention against Discrimination in Education in 2021
+During the period under review, Turkmenistan became a party to the Convention on the Prevention and Punishment of the Crime of Genocide in 2018 and the Convention against Discrimination in Education in 2021.

 II.
 Cooperation with human rights mechanisms and bodies